ibexa/documentation-developer/docs/guide/custom_policies.md

 ### Checking user custom Limitation

-To check if current user has this custom limitation set to true from a custom controller:
+To check if the current user has this custom limitation set to true from a custom controller:

 ```php
 <?php declare(strict_types=1);